nailsea-bikers/nailsea-bikers.github.io/_posts/2019-07-27-programme.markdown

 **1:00PM** CHSW - a short Summary on the Charity.

-**1:30PM** Mudheads – High energy performance of Classic covers with a punk twist.
+**1:30PM** Drifftwood - Five piece Bath-based rock and blues band playing classic 50s/60s/70s covers with lots of foot tapping energy and style.

 **3:00PM** Phil IBA – Returns from guess mileage ride.